JWPedia/JWPedia.github.io/_posts/2020-04-09-cli-regolith.md

 categories: minimalism technology
 ---

-I've long held a bit of a fascination on the command-line interface (CLI) while being scared to approach it.
-Experienced programmers have long since vouched for the power of the command line, its efficiency, and flexibility.
+I've long held a bit of a fascination on the command-line interface (CLI), but was scared to approach it.
+Experienced programmers vouched for the power of the command line, its efficiency, and flexibility.
 Furthermore, as [Matt Might](http://matt.might.net/articles/cripple-your-technology/) recommends, the command line is extremely conducive to productivity, as there are little avenues for distractions.
+That's why I decided to learn how to live in the command line.

 # Choosing a Linux Distro